GonzaloSaad/handlersls/README.md

 Here the `payload` argument type will depend on the passed schema output.

-Also, if while parsing the record `body` a parsing error occurs , the event will be **DISCARDED**
+Also, if while parsing the record `body` a parsing error occurs, the event will be **DISCARDED**

 > The default value of `schema` is the `json` module from python